Ganadhish7/Ganadhish7/README.md

 # Hello, I'm Ganadhish

 ## 👨‍💻 About Me
-I'm a frontend developer with a keen eye for design and a love for creating seamless user experiences.
-Constantly exploring new technologies to enhance my skills and improve my craft.
+MBA candidate specializing in Blockchain Management, with a strong background in JavaScript development.
+Enthusiastic about emerging technologies like Web3, DeFi, and NFTs.
+Proven ability to adapt and learn, seeking opportunities to contribute to innovative projects.

 ## 🚀 Skills
 - **Markup Languages:** HTML, CSS